eliassun/ipsec/README.md

 https://www.voipeye.com/get_saml_token is the link to generate the SAML token.
 The SAML demo account is username: elias@voipeye.com  password: Test!123

 IPSec remotevpn is turned on for the VPN server www.voipeye.com, but the OpenVPN is turned off.
-If it needs the OpenVPN, please send the request email to eliassun@gmail.com.
+If it needs the OpenVPN, please send the request to the email eliassun@gmail.com.

 # Demo: IPSec Remote User VPN